Wappsto/javascript-wappsto-wapp/README.md

 let allValues = await Wappsto.Value.findAllByFilter(filter);
 ```

-It is also possible to use the filter to omit objects by giving a second filter to the `findByFilter` and `findAllByFilter`.
-To specify the number of items to request, a 3rd parameter can be applied.
-It is also possible to specify that the items is only needed to read from, by setting the 4th paramter to `true`.
+You can also use the filter to exclude objects by providing a second filter to `findByFilter` and `findAllByFilter`.
+Specify the number of items to request with a third parameter.
+Additionally, indicate that the items are only needed for reading by setting the fourth parameter to true.

 ```javascript
 const filter = { value: { type: 'energy' }};